 A redetermination must be completed once in a twelve (12) month period to ensure that the post foster care adolescent is a resident of Rhode Island.
 If the child establishes residency in another state, s/he would not be eligible for medical coverage through the State of Rhode Island.
-Should a child who was eligible for Medical Assistance under this coverage group re-establish residency in Rhode Island, s/he can regain eligibility under this coverage until reaching age twenty-one (21).
-The beneficiary is responsible for notifying DHS within ten (10) days of any changes in their residence, family composition, income, resources or any other changes that may affect their eligibility for benefits.
+Should a child who was eligible for Medical Assistance under this coverage group re-establish residency in Rhode Island, s/he can regain eligibility under this coverage until reaching age twenty-one

+(21).
+The beneficiary is responsible for notifying DHS within ten (10) days of any changes in their residence.

-0342.100.05 Contin Respon, DCYF
+0342.96.05 Contin Respon, DCYF